svaarala/duktape/doc/compiler.rst

 outer OR expression.

-Code generation must respect the ordering and short circuiting semantics of Ecmascript boolean expressions.
+Code generation must respect the ordering and short circuiting semantics of ECMAScript boolean expressions.
 In particular, short circuiting means that binary logical operations are not simply operations on values, but must rather be control flow instructions.
 Code generation must emit "skip jumps" when generating expression code, and these jumps must be back-patched later.
 It